 M.Sc. in Games Design at IT University of Copenhagen

 Applied game design theory, practical courses, and electives in theoretical computer game studies.

 Theoretical computer science with electives in interaction design and digital arts.

 Experienced designer of non-linear levels for deep, open-ended gameplay.

-Capable track owner and facilitator of creative processes.
+Capable track owner and driver of creative processes.

 Experienced in Glacier 2, Unity, and Unreal Engine.

 Proficient in C#, Java, and several other languages.